 Website: Sagrada Família Schools (Wikipedia entry)

-Gil Parés served as the first parish priest of the Sagrada Família and was the school’s principal until 1930.
+Gil Parés served as the first parish priest of Sagrada Família and was the school’s principal until 1930.
 The school was set on fire and badly damaged during the Spanish Civil War and was significantly restored and rebuilt in the 1940s.

 The school is no longer operating as a school and has been dismantled and moved to make room for the ongoing construction of the church.
-Very little of the original building by Gaudí has survived but it was rebuilt based on the original.
+Very little of the original building by Gaudí has survived, but it was rebuilt based on the original.

 Entry Fee: Yes

-Covered by Passes?: No
+Covered by Passes: No

 As mentioned earlier, a couple of show houses were designed and built within what is now Park Güell, and one of these eventually became the residence of Antoni Gaudí (the other was occupied by his friend lawyer Martí Trias i Domènech).
-Initially Gaudí moved here with his father and niece and after their deaths, he lived alone although Carmelite nuns often came to help carry out domestic chores.
+Initially Gaudí moved here with his father and niece, and after their deaths, he lived alone, although Carmelite nuns often came to help carry out domestic chores.

 During a visit here, you can get a good understanding of Gaudí’s life and the simplicity of his life and furnishings.
 It includes both documents and objects related to Gaudí’s life and presents information about his day-to-day life.
 In this period of his life, Gaudí ate frugally, dressed in old clothing, paid little attention to his appearance, and devoted himself deeply to his career and faith.

-Museu Nacional d’Art de Catalunya
+Museu Nacional d’Art de Catalunya (MNAC)

 Address: Palau Nacional, Parc de Montjuïc, 08038 Barcelona